gdsbook/book/notebooks/03_spatial_data.md

 #### Pixels to polygons

 A second use case involves moving surfaces directly into geographic tables by aggregating pixels into pre-specified geometries.
-For this illustration, we will use the [DEM](../data/nasadem/build_nasadem_sd) surface containing elevation for the San Diego (US) region, and the set of [Census tracts](../data/sandiego/sandiego_tracts_cleaning).
+For this illustration, we will use the digital elevation model [(DEM)](../data/nasadem/build_nasadem_sd) surface containing elevation for the San Diego (US) region, and the set of [census tracts](../data/sandiego/sandiego_tracts_cleaning).
 For an example, we will investigate the average altitude of each neighborhood.

 Let's start by reading the data.
 First, the elevation model: